nlp2ct-shijie/BM-NART/README.md

 cd path/to/BM-NART-main
 pip install -e .
 ```
-In our implement, we need to use the ctcdecode to support the CTC beam search and the torch_imputer to gain the best alignment.
-You can follow the below instruction to instsall them.
+In our implementation, we use the ctcdecode to support the CTC beam search and the torch_imputer to gain the best alignment.
+Follow the below instruction to instsall both packages:
 ```shell
 cd path/to/BM-NART-main/ctcdecode
 pip install .